fdzr/lscdiscovery/README.md

 Note that *change_binary* column correponds to the obligatory task, and the other columns correspond to the other optional tasks.

-## Baselines
+## Baselines[starting_kit.zip]

-Starting kit for both phases of the shared task is provided, you can download it from [here](https://github.com/fdzr/lscdiscovery/files/8049357/starting_kit.zip).
+Starting kit for both phases of the shared task is provided, you can download it from [here](https://github.com/fdzr/lscdiscovery/files/8093491/starting_kit.zip).

 The code draws mainly from the [LSCDetection repository](https://github.com/Garrafao/LSCDetection).